 top of page

-Our scientific vision is a corollary to a human vision of working with young scientists to enjoy the pursuit of mathematics and science, developing their talents and tastes.
+How we do it: Our scientific vision is a corollary to a human vision of working with young scientists to enjoy the pursuit of mathematics and computation, developing their talents and tastes.

 Email: